dave/wildernessprime/content/expeditions/resupply-locations.en.md

 Our resupply points were picked by juggling a few variables:

 * How easy is it for our logistical assistance to get to the resupply point.
-* How far from the last resupply point
+* How far from the last resupply point.
 * How much we want to resupply with at the previous resupply point.
 * How many days of food we want as a safety margin for this section.